edjocute/cloudflare-jekyll/_pages/home.md

     caption: "Photo credit: Illustris"
 ---

-My name is Eddie Chua.
-I am a scientist at the Institute of High Performance Computing where I tackle research problems where Physics and Machine Learning intersect.
+Hi I'm Eddie!
+As a senior scientist at the Institute of High Performance Computing (IHPC) here in Singapore, I tackle research problems where Physics and Machine Learning intersect.

 In my research, I have developed statistical and machine learning tools in a wide area of topics: galaxy formation, aircraft flight, nuclear fusion and even supply chain data.